-To Create an ISTS ID and to complete an Online Team Registration Go directly to www.usssa.com, then go to the Fastpitch section.
+To Create an ISTS ID and to complete an Online Team Registration Go directly to www.usssa.com.

 Step 1.
 Creating a manager's ID

 The first thing a manager must do is to create an ISTS ID.
 After you've done this once, you'll never have to do it again, regardless of how many teams you register over the years or even if you register teams in different sports.
 If you've created an ISTS ID in the past and remember what it is, then skip this section.
 If you've created one, but can't remember the ID and password, click on "Login" at the far right of the top menu bar., and select "Forgot Username/Password".
 To create an ID, select to "Create a Manager Account" and follow the instructions.
 There is no fee to create a manager's ID.

 Step 2.
 Registering a team after creating a manager's ID